 I create small websites that pay me every month without much attention from me once the work is done.

-If this is something that interests you, I suggest you take a look at this free to join 10-day video training course.
+If this is something that interests you, I suggest you take a look at this free 10-day video training course.
 It has everything you need to know to make money with affiliate marketing and I highly credit that course for teaching me everything necessary about running my online business.